 No Matter What It May Seem Like, There Is Only The Present.
 And, It Is A Present.
 It Is A Gift.

 Spread Some Joy Today--by simply enjoying your day, and any other days that come into your present.

 I am learning many things every single day, and sometimes something that I learned becomes so apparent to me that it becomes a "moment of significance."
 It gets my attention.
 It is an "ah-ha" experience.
 I think, "of course!"
 And, another one of those moments of significance happened today.

 I learned it from my dog, Charlie.
 It's amazing what he can teach me without using any words.

 I got up to go in the other room with an intention of kicking back in the alternate recliner chair (since Charlie has taken over mine) for a little nap or imagining session.
 As I got up, I see his face and his eyes looking at me.
 He's just too cute.
-So I gave him a little pet on the head, and turned to go.
-Then, I looked again, and instead of going in the other room, I wheeled a chair over to the recliner and gave him some totally focused attention and love.
+So I gave him a little pat on the head and turned to go.
+Then, I looked again, and instead of going to the other room, I wheeled a chair over to the recliner and gave him some totally focused attention and love.

 It's not the kind of thing you do for hours.
 A few focused minutes works very effectively, and I could see how much he appreciated it.
 But, you know I didn't really do it for him.
 I did it for me.
 That was the lesson.